henrytien/clr-via-csharp/README.md

 8. The generic collection classes offer many improvements over the non-generic equivalents.

-   - One of the biggest improve- ments is that the generic collection classes allow you to work with collections of value types without requiring that items in the collection be boxed/unboxed.
+   - One of the biggest improvements is that the generic collection classes allow you to work with collections of value types without requiring that items in the collection be boxed/unboxed.
-   - This in itself greatly im- proves performance because far fewer objects will be created on the managed heap, there- by reducing the number of garbage collections required by your application.
+   - This in itself greatly improves performance because far fewer objects will be created on the managed heap, thereby reducing the number of garbage collections required by your application.
    - You will get compile-time type safety, and your source code will be cleaner due to fewer casts.

 9. If the `this` and obj arguments refer to the same object, return true.
 This step can improve performance when comparing objects with many fields.
 P139